JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_02_Write_Document_Word.md

     > [!NOTE]
     > If you don't have notes you want to import, proceed to **Draft your content**.

-1. Enter the prompt *Draft a project report update based on the notes about Mystic Spice Premium Chai Tea in OneNote.* in the Copilot pane.
+1. Enter the following prompt in the Copilot pane:

+    +++Draft a project report update based on the notes about Mystic Spice Premium Chai Tea in OneNote.+++

     Copilot pulls the requested information from OneNote and drafts the start of the report in the Copilot pane.

 1. Select the **Insert** option to copy this text into the Word document.